About Our Celiac Disease Fellowship

 The Celiac Disease Fellowship is not funded at this time but accepts rolling applications from applicants with sponsored external funding.

-Duration: 1-3 years (2 and 3 year fellowships will be for trainees wishing to obtain research training in addition to clinical training in celiac disease).
+Duration: 1 to 3 years (2 and 3 year fellowships will be for trainees wishing to obtain research training in addition to clinical training in celiac disease).

 Certifications: This program has been reviewed and recognized by the BIDMC General Education Committee.